nahid/apify/docs/Apify-Documentation.md

 When running, the mock server listens for incoming HTTP requests and responds based on the mock definitions found in the specified directory.
 It displays a list of available endpoints on startup and logs requests it receives.

-**Note**: The `--verbose` flag shows basic operational information, while the `--debug` flag provides more detailed information including stack traces, request parsing details, and condition evaluation logic.
+**Note**: The `--debug` flag provides detailed information including stack traces, request parsing details, and condition evaluation logic.

 ## API Test Definition